BernardQuatermass/exim-wiki/ZugSchlus.md

-I am a [DebianDeveloper](DebianDeveloper) since 2001 and am currently (2006/03) responsible for the [Exim 4 packages](http://pkg-exim4.alioth.debian.org) in [Debian GNU/Linux](http://www.debian.org/). [reparacion de secadoras madrid](http://madridindustriales.es/secadoras) Exim 4 is Debian's default MTA since
-Debian 3.1, codename sarge.
+I am a [DebianDeveloper](DebianDeveloper) since 2001 and am currently (2006/03) responsible for the [Exim 4 packages](http://pkg-exim4.alioth.debian.org) in [Debian GNU/Linux](http://www.debian.org/).
+Exim 4 is Debian's default MTA since Debian 3.1, codename sarge.
 On this Wiki you can find information about the Debian Exim 4 packages [here.](DebianExim4)